Filipino language: Comparison of Filipino and Tagalog

-Political designations aside, Tagalog and Filipino are linguistically the same, sharing, among other things, the same grammatical structure.
+Work toward establishing a unified national language began during the Commonwealth period under the 1935 Constitution.
+In 1937, Executive Order No. 134 designated Tagalog as the basis for the national language, leading to the publication of official grammars and dictionaries in 1940 under the name Wikang Pambansâ ("National Language").
+To distance the standard from its specific ethnic association, the Department of Education renamed it Pilipino in 1959.
+The 1973 Constitution later mandated the development of an evolving national language termed Filipino, which was formally established alongside English under the 1987 Constitution.
+Although intended to enrich its register through additions from other Philippine languages like Cebuano, Ilokano, and Hiligaynon, modern Filipino's adoption of elements from non-Tagalog indigenous tongues has largely been restricted to minor vocabulary, leaving its grammatical core almost entirely Tagalog.

 On May 23, 2007, Ricardo Maria Nolasco, KWF chair and a linguistics expert, acknowledged in a keynote speech during the NAKEM Conference at the Mariano Marcos State University in Batac, Ilocos Norte, that Filipino was simply Tagalog in syntax and grammar, with as yet no grammatical element or lexicon coming from Ilokano, Cebuano, Hiligaynon, or any of the other Philippine languages.
-He said further that this is contrary to the intention of Republic Act No. 7104, which requires that the national language be developed and enriched by the lexicon of the country's other languages, something toward which the commission was working.
-On August 24, 2007, Nolasco elaborated further on the relationship between Tagalog and Filipino in a separate article, as follows:
+He noted that this ran contrary to the mandate of RA No. 7104, which requires the national language to be developed and enriched by the lexicon of the country's other languages.
+On August 24, 2007, Nolasco elaborated further on the relationship between Tagalog and Filipino: